Youpeng-Zhang/NAP/README.md

 Please make the following preparations before using:

-1. Install Python3 and add it to the global variable You can get the latest release version of Python3 at  at https://www.python.org
+1. Install Python3 and add it to the global variable You can get the latest release version of Python3 at https://www.python.org

 2. Install the required packages for python from the command line pip3 install sklearn